Skip to content

 Damn.
 Those are so good.

-But the Simple Mills brand of crackers, made with almond flour, is DELICIOUS, and even passed the taste test of the three kitchen critics.
+The Simple Mills brand of crackers, made with almond flour, is DELICIOUS, and even passed the taste test of the three kitchen critics.
 We also discovered almond flour makes even better pancakes than regular (is that the term?) flour too.
-The crackers are more expensive, but we don't really need crackers anyway, so I kind of see it as once in a while thing.
+Substitute honey for sugar, and you are basically not even eating a treat, though they taste even better than normal pancakes, and you don’t feel like an elephant after eating them.
+The almond flour crackers are more expensive, but we don’t really need crackers anyway, so I kind of see it as once in a while thing.
 Nuts and fruit are the go-to snack.
 (Easier for me, too.)

 Good energy